 - i.
-Count the number of piles within the sample cutblock and label them using the procedure outlined in section 6.3.4.4, - ii.
-Determine the number of samples required as per Table 4-6, - iii.
-Identify the samples required as per Table 4-6, - iv.
-Measure the required pile attributes for the randomly selected piles, and - v.
+Count the number of piles within the sample cutblock and label them using the procedure outlined in section 6.3.5.4, - ii.
+Determine the number of samples required as per Table 4-6 or Appendix 9, - iii.
+Identify the samples required as per Table 4-6 or Appendix 9, - iv.
+Measure the required pile attributes for the randomly selected piles, and v.
 Enter the data into EForwasteBC application.